 How to Apply

 Applications for the Fellowship are now closed for the period August 2023 to July 2025.
-In the years that follow the Fellowship will be advertised annually.
+Applications for the period fall/winter 2025 to 2026 open early next year.

 General management of the program is in the hands of the Arctic Circle Secretariat.